fsepteixeira/FoolHD/FoolHD/Readme.md

   ```

 ### Description
-The code generate both targeted and untargeted adversarial audio files by training a gated convolutional autoencoder in the MDCT domain using a perceptual loss and an adversarial loss.
+This code generates both targeted and untargeted adversarial audio files by training a gated convolutional autoencoder in the MDCT domain using a perceptual loss and an adversarial loss.

 ### Generate FoolHD adversarial audio files